-The following policy applies when a registration is cancelled:
+The following policy applies when an Amilia registration is canceled:

-• Prorated credit minus a $150 fee, after the start of the activity, based on the number of meetings remaining at the time of cancellation.
+• Prorated credit minus a $150 fee based on the number of meetings remaining at the time of cancellation.

 Packing lists for all programs are here.

-Ariadne Nevin, our program director, schedules visits for new families outside of regularly scheduled programming.
+We schedule visits for new families outside of regularly scheduled programming.
 We receive requests often to visit or drop in and our current structure cannot support new participants or visitors joining on a regular basis.
 We allow participants to join the semester after it has begun when spaces are available, and mentors give extra attention to helping any late additions learn the norms and agreements of our programs.
 If you are interested in viewing one of our Monroe locations, fill out this contact form to schedule.
-Reeds Brooks Trails is publicly accessible and we encourage families interested in attending there to check it out ahead of time.

 We occasionally allow enrolled participants to drop in on a day they are not normally scheduled if there is space open.
 Winter camp and summer sessions are a great way to try out programming without any long term commitment.
 We also host weekend workshops that are open to all.
 Let us know if you’d like to be added to the newsletter.